Global anthropogenic temperature

 to be the overwhelming single driver of climate change in past centuries.

-Intensive data acquisition is required to further probe indications that the Earth's
+Intensive data acquisition is required to further probe indications that the

-certain time scales.
+change at certain time scales.

 Seppala